List of abuse allegations made through facilitated communication: Plantan v. Smith case

-In January 2021, father of a fifteen-year-old girl with regressive autism (child named SP in court documents), Kevin Plantan was arrested and charged with raping his daughter SP when she was five and nine-years-old.
+In January 2021, Kevin Plantan, father of a fifteen-year-old girl with regressive autism (child named SP in court documents), was arrested and charged with raping his daughter SP when she was five and nine years old.
 Plantan and SP's mother Smith were divorced and had a contentious relationship.
 SP lived with her mother in Hanover County, Virginia, and Plantan lived in Naples, Florida.
 Plantan was arrested based on writings written by SP though a facilitator.
-Plantan states to podcaster Amanda Knox that he wanted to believe that his daughter had been communicating with her own words over the years they were writing to each other and on his monthly visits with her.
+Plantan states to podcaster Amanda Knox that he wanted to believe that his daughter had been communicating with her own words over the years they were writing to each other, and on his monthly visits with her.
 When the arresting officer showed him the letter accusing him (Plantan) with abuse, Plantan's first response was devastation that SP was not really writing as he had thought.

-The Hanover County Circuit Court judge refused to believe Plantan who was held in prison ten months until he was released clearing him of all charges.
+The Hanover County Circuit Court judge refused to believe Plantan, who was held in prison for ten months, until he was released clearing him of all charges.
 Experts such as Howard Shane and James Todd advised Plantan's legal council explaining facilitated communication and the ideomotor effect.
 The mother, Smith was ordered to test for authorship by Shane.
 While waiting for the court and Shane to pick a date for the test, Smith withdrew the charges if Plantan would agree to never see their daughter again.
-The judge believing that Smith was not acting in good faith, released Plantan from prison and eventually the case against Plantan was dropped.
+The judge, believing that Smith was not acting in good faith, released Plantan from prison, and the case against Plantan was eventually dropped.

 Plantan filled a civil suit "against his ex-wife, the occupational therapists, and the investigating officer for malicious prosecution, but that effort ultimately failed."
-As of January 2025, Plantan was attempting to rebuild his life, his ex-wife is homeschooling SP and continuing to use FC with her.
+As of January 2025, Plantan was attempting to rebuild his life, and his ex-wife is homeschooling SP and continuing to use FC with her.
 Plantan has not seen his daughter since before his arrest.